devbacon/Portfolio/README.md

 1. __React Router__ : React routing library
 1. __Firebase__ : Deployment platform

+### Moving Forward
+I very muc enjoyed writing up the logic behind this website.
+However, it has come to my attention that portfolios are typically one page view that quickly privide reference.
+I plan on refactoring this site using https://html5up.net/.
+They provide elegntly simple sites that will do a better job of representing my portfolio.
+I would highly recommend using this site if you plan of creating a portfolio.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>